Sales Operations: The Ultimate Guide to Making it a Success

 - Automating tasks

-Your CRM should be a complete record of customer activity in your organisation.
+Your CRM should be a complete record of customer activity in your organization.
 But often the data is incomplete and unreliable.
 This is one of the major reasons that companies struggle with CRM adoption.

 This leads to sales reps having to spend hours manually entering information on deals, customers and sales activities.
 This in turn takes valuable time away from their most important role: selling.